 Step 2: Review the full report on homes for sale in Orange County to find out how your city specifically is rebounding from coronavirus.

 Step 3: Chat with a knowledgeable First Team agent to create your personal plan.

-- Buyer Demand: Buyer demand is still outpacing supply which is why homes are flying off the market quickly with an average of only 19 days on market.
+- Buyer Demand: Buyer demand is still outpacing supply which is why homes are flying off the market quickly with an average of only 22 days on market.
 A common way to measure demand on the real estate market specifically is by calculating the absorption rate, which compares the number of homes sold in a month to the total number of homes for sale on the market.
-In August, the absorption rate was 71%.
+In November, the absorption rate for single family homes was 89%.
 To put that in context, an absorption rate of over 20% is considered a seller’s market, and anything less than 15% is a buyer’s market.

-- Luxury Highlight: The average sale price in Newport Beach is up to $3,794,202.
+- Luxury Highlight: The average sale price in Newport Beach is up to $4,016,121.
+Not only is Newport one of the best places to live in Southern California, it’s also one of the richest cities in Orange County – and one of the safest too.
 Even though inventory is only half of what it was this time last year, there are significantly more sold transactions.
-Typically, luxury homes sit on the market for several months longer than lower-priced homes but in Newport Beach, the average days on market is only 30 days!
-The summer market has been hot across all price ranges in Southern California, and is likely to continue through fall.
+The fall market has been hot across all price ranges in Southern California, and is likely to continue through the end of the year.

 Inventory is low, prices are rising, and high buyer demand helped along by low interest rates has the market flooded with house hunters.
 There’s no question that we’re in the midst of an extremely hot seller’s market.
 Homeowners are selling in days, capturing top dollar for their properties because they are in such high demand.